-Before we address how to increase mitochondrial biogenesis lets answer the question: what are mitochondria?
+Before we address how to increase mitochondrial biogenesis let’s answer the following question: what are mitochondria?

-You may remember from high school biology that mitochondria are considered the “powerhouse” of the cell.
+You may remember from high school biology that mitochondria are considered the “powerhouses” of the cell.
 The reason they are called this is because it is the organelle that is responsible for energy production.
-Cellular respiration occurs in just one place within the body and that is the mitochondria.
+Cellular respiration occurs in just one place within the body and that is in the mitochondria.

-Respiration is the process of turning energy stored in food into the energy that fuels each and every one of our cells.
-In the mitochondria, glucose gets converted into ATP (Adenosine Triphosphate.
-ATP is like the gasoline that powers our cells.
+Cellular respiration is the process of turning energy stored in food into the energy that fuels each and every one of our cells.
+Glucose from the food we eat gets transported to the mitochondria.
+Once it is in the mitochondria, glucose undergoes various chemical reactions until it finally gets converted into a molecule called “ATP” (Adenosine Triphosphate).
+ATP is like the gasoline that powers each and ever one of our cells.
+Without ATP, every living organism on the planet would cease to exist!

-Since mitochondria are responsible for generating energy in our bodies, they are vital for how we feel and how much energy we have in general.
+Since mitochondria are responsible for generating energy in our bodies, they are vital to our overall energy levels.
 Therefore, by increasing mitochondrial biogenesis and efficiency, we can have higher amounts of energy and improve our overall health.

 The #1 way to increase mitochondrial biogenesis